 For example, a body with a mass of 2 kg weights 19.6 N the surface of the Earth.
 If the same body were on a spacecraft half way between the Earth and the Moon, its mass would be the same but its weight would be smaller.
 The acceleration of gravity at that distance from the Earth would be only 0.011 m/s2, so the object would weight only 0.022 N.

-The weight of a body is actually the sum of many forces: the weights of each of all the particles that make up the body, which together produce the total weight m g .
+The weight of a body is actually the sum of many forces: the weights of each of all the particles that make up the body, which together produce the total weight .
 In addition to the magnitude and direction and direction of a force, the point where it is applied is also important.
 Newton addresses this issue in his book, but this subject will be postponed in this book until chapter 5.
 For now, it will suffice to take into account that the weight of a body must always be represented at a point called center of gravity, that in homogeneous bodies with simple geometric shapes is located at its geometric center.

 Like the first law, the second law is valid only in inertial reference frames.
 Two inertial references may have a relative velocity, but this relative velocity must be constant.
 We conclude that the relative acceleration of one inertial frame relative to the others should be zero.
 As such, the acceleration of an object should be the same in relation to any inertial frame.
 The velocities measured in different inertial frames may be different, but their derivative (acceleration) will be the same in all.
 To determine whether a frame is inertial, it is enough to observe free objects, in which no force acts.
 If the uniform rectilinear motion remains in a state of rest, the frame will be inertial.
-Newton believed in the possibility of measuring the absolute acceleration of an object, relative to absolute space, and in the equation F = m a interpreted a as the absolute acceleration of the object.
+Newton believed in the possibility of measuring the absolute acceleration of an object, relative to absolute space, and in the equation interpreted as the absolute acceleration of the object.

 "To every action there is always opposed an equal reaction: or, the mutual actions of two bodies upon each other are always equal, and directed to contrary parts.